FarsanaPH/Job-Tracker-frontend/README.md

-# Job Tracker
+# Personalized Job Tracker

 A **real-world job application management tool** that helps users track every stage of their job hunt — from application to offer.
-It includes all **CRUD functionality, smart filters, application timelines, and visual statistics** to monitor progress.
-The app uses **React Context** for state management, reusable components for scalability and maintainability, and React-Bootstrap for a clean, responsive UI.
+It includes all **CRUD functionalities, smart filters, application timelines, and visual statistics** to monitor progress.
+The app uses **React Context** for state management, reusable components for scalability and maintainability, and **React-Bootstrap** for a clean, responsive UI.

 ---

 ## Project Purpose